 Officials say that this type of fraud has more consequences than just denying the worker his or her benefits.
 The taxpayers pick up the tab for medical and unemployment costs when the employer doesn’t.
 The unscrupulous practices even affect the job market in North Carolina: businesses that comply with the rules have to fit those costs into their budgets, while those that don’t comply have a financial advantage and can use their resources to their advantage in competition with the businesses that follow the law.

 Regardless of any action taken by the state government, employers will likely continue these practices to improve their bottom line.
-If you have beeninjured on the joband are being denied benefits for any of these reasons, you should contact an attorney with experience in recovering workers’ compensation benefits.
+If you have been injured on the joband are being denied benefits for any of these reasons, you should contact a Charlotte workers compensation attorney with experience in recovering workers’ compensation benefits.
 Fighting illegal practices may not just help you individually, but may help uncover unlawful actions by a business.

 Source: ABC11.com, “I-Team: North Carolina State Employees Not Getting Worker’s Comp Checks,” Andrea Blanford, July 24, 2015